Resisting Arrest

 - Criminal trespass

-Because these cases often involve rapidly escalating encounters, early legal representation can be critical.
+Because these situations often develop quickly and involve conflicting accounts of what occurred, early legal representation can be extremely important.

 Get Your Free Consultation Today